cihga39871/Pipelines.jl/docs/src/index.md

 run(prog, inputs, outputs) # will return (success::Bool, outputs)
 ```

-It is inconvenient to specify outputs every time, so we provide a function in `CmdProgram` to generate default outputs from inputs.
+It is inconvenient to specify outputs every time, so we provide an argument (`infer_outputs::Function`) in `CmdProgram` to generate default outputs from inputs.

 ```julia
 prog = CmdProgram(